 About Libby Newman:

-Libby Newman BFA ’80 at the University of the Arts in Printmaking, a government arts advocate and spokesperson, was the founding director and curator of the University City Science Center Art Gallery (Esther M. Klein Gallery).
+Libby Newman graduated from the University of the Arts with a BFA in Printmaking in 1980.
+She was a government arts advocate and the founding director and curator of the University City Science Center Art Gallery (Esther M. Klein Gallery).
 Newman was also the curator for Pennsylvania’s Governor’s Mansion under Richard Thornburgh.
 Her work is in the collection of over 32 museums and libraries around the world.
 She was given the honor of being selected to be A Distinguished Daughter of Pennsylvania.

 Statement by Libby Newman: